NNBnh/textart-collections/README.md

 ###### [Learn how to create a `.textart` file here](https://github.com/NNBnh/textart-collections/wiki)

-And this is my personal collection of `.textart` that I create and gather on [r/unixporn](https://www.reddit.com/r/unixporn) and other sources.
+And this is my personal collection of `.textart` that I create and gather on [r/unixporn](https://www.reddit.com/r/unixporn) and other sources, all informations and credit of the particular textart are inside that file.

 ###### NOTE: This collections will not include textart that can be easily generated from pixel art, image, figlet,... or ASCII art with less than two colors.